TallTalha/TallTalha/README.md

 - 👀 I’m interested in coding.

-- 🌱 I am currently dealing with database development.
+- 🌱 I am currently dealing with data science..

 - 📫 How to reach me talhaburakaydin.official@gmail.com